Veterinarian Salary USA 2026

 A: High-earning veterinarians make $150,000+.
 These are typically surgical specialists or practice owners.
 Standard veterinarians earn $90,000-$120,000.

-Q: How does veterinary school debt impact veterinarian salary?
+Q: How does veterinary school debt impact earnings?

 Q: Can veterinarians earn more through entrepreneurship?